viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 `Download Link:` https://developer.hashicorp.com/terraform/install

+## What is Terraform Provider? ##

+`A provider is a plugin that enables Terraform to interact with a specific cloud or service provider, such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP).
+Providers are responsible for understanding the APIs and resources the target` infrastructure platform provides and for translating Terraform configuration code into API calls.

 ## Terraform Commands ##

 terraform validate # It's validates syntax configuration, If no syntax errors the output is Success!
 The configuration is valid

-terraform init # Command uses initiliaze and download the providers associated with the terraform provider.tf file `Ex:` .terraform/providers/registry.terraform.io/hashicorp
+terraform init # Command uses initiliaze and download the providers associated with the terraform provider.tf file, downloads the required modules referenced in the configuration, initializes the backend configuration

+`Ex:` .terraform/providers/registry.terraform.io/hashicorp

-terraform plan # Command is execute the actual plan before creating the resources.
+terraform plan # Command creates an execution plan and determines what changes are required to achieve the desired state in the configuration files.

 terraform plan -refresh-only # command is specifically designed to only refresh the Terraform state to match any changes made to remote objects outside of Terraform.